logicmason/mixpanel_client/README.md

 This repo is forked because I needed to make some updates to avoid dependency clashes and the original project doesn't appear to be accepting pull requests anymore.
-It's on github for convenience but please don't expect support. @agevio, if you would like these downstream changes as a PR to mixpanel_api_ex, just say the wordg!
+It's on github for convenience but please don't expect support. @agevio, if you would like these downstream changes as a PR to mixpanel_api_ex, just say the word!

 ## Installation